CTCycle/TKBEN-tokenizers-benchmarker/README.md

 **1) Tokenizers analysis:** visualize benchmarks results for all given tokenizers (required generating the benchmarks results first).

-**2) TokenExplorer setup:** allows running some options command such as *install project in editable mode* to run the developer model project installation, and *remove logs* to remove all logs saved in *resources/logs*.
+**2) TokenExplorer setup:** allows running some options command such as *install project in editable mode* to reinstall the project within your environment, and *remove logs* to remove all logs saved in *resources/logs*.

 **3) Exit and close:** exit the program immediately